Austin6035/CrystalGNN/README.md

 ### Introduction
-CrystalGNN: A Self-Learning-Input Graph Neural Network for materials properties prediction
+CrystalGNN: A Self-Learning-Input Graph Neural Network for predicting properties of crystals

 ### Requirements: